awsdocs/amazon-eks-user-guide/doc_source/enable-iam-roles-for-service-accounts.md

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Getting started with Amazon EKS](getting-started.md)\.
-+ Version `2.7.32` or later or `1.25.72` or later of the AWS CLI installed and configured on your device or AWS CloudShell\.
-For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
++ Version `2.8.0` or later or `1.25.87` or later of the AWS CLI installed and configured on your device or AWS CloudShell\.
+You can check your current version with `aws --version | cut -d / -f2 | cut -d ' ' -f1`\.
+Package managers such `yum`, `apt-get`, or Homebrew for macOS are often several versions behind the latest version of the AWS CLI\.
+To install the latest version, see [ Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
+The AWS CLI version installed in the AWS CloudShell may also be several versions behind the latest version\.
+To update it, see [ Installing AWS CLI to your home directory](https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#install-cli-software) in the AWS CloudShell User Guide\.
 + The `kubectl` command line tool is installed on your device or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
 For example, if your cluster version is `1.22`, you can use `kubectl` version `1.21`,`1.22`, or `1.23` with it\.
 To install or upgrade `kubectl`, see [Installing or updating `kubectl`](install-kubectl.md)\.
 + An existing `kubectl` `config` file that contains your cluster configuration\.
-To create a `kubectl` `config` file, see [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md)\.
+To create a `kubectl` `config` file, see [Creating or updating a `kubeconfig` file for an Amazon EKS cluster](create-kubeconfig.md)\.

 You can create an OIDC provider for your cluster using `eksctl` or the AWS Management Console\.